 A Closer Look at SWOT Analysis

 SWOT is an acronym that stands for Strengths, Weaknesses, Opportunities, and Threats.
-It is used to assess the viability of a new business or marketing plan.
-The analysis is divided between factors that are internal to the organization, being strengths and weaknesses), and external (threats and opportunities, which is why the SWOT analysis is sometimes referred to as an internal-external analysis.
+The SWOT analysis is used to assess the viability of a new business or strategy regardless of the field.
+The analysis is divided between factors that are internal to the organization, being strengths and weaknesses, and external factors, being threats and opportunities, which is why the SWOT analysis is sometimes referred to as an internal-external analysis.
 The analysis helps a business observe where it stands in the market, how it can grow, and where the business is vulnerable.
-When drafting your SWOT analysis, the most important part is to explain the nature of each section, getting into the why and how something is the way it is.
+When drafting your SWOT analysis, the most important part is to explain the nature of each section, getting into the why and how rather than just stating it.
 For example, if your management staff is a strength, explain why and how they excel.
-For each of these four categories, it is important to evaluate your company from a personal standpoint, but also to compare it with respect to your competitors, because that is the best judgment of how you are doing.
+For each of these four categories, it is important to evaluate your company from a personal standpoint, but also to compare it with respect to your competitors in order to get the most holistic and objective view.

 Strengths are the key drivers of your business.
-Your goal as a business owner is to maintain and develop specific strengths that leverage your firm’s unique position and outlook.
+Your goal as a business owner is to cultivate, maintain and develop specific strengths that leverage your firm’s unique position and outlook.
 Consider the business’ strengths from both an internal perspective and an external perspective, from the point of view of the business’ customers, consumers, and competitors in the market.
-Performing a SWOT analysis can help you identify your existing strengths so you can build off of them, or identify areas where strength could be developed to help create a competitive advantage for your company.
+Performing a SWOT analysis can help you identify your existing strengths so you can build off of them or identify areas where strengths can be developed to help create a greater competitive advantage for your company.

 It is important to be cognizant of your weaknesses because these could be areas that are undermining the potential profitability of your company.
 They could also be areas where your competitors are gaining a strategic advantage over your company.
 Either way, it is important to address weaknesses to mitigate potential harmful effects.